MLH/Twilio-GHW-Cloud-Week/README.md

 ### Step 6: Daily challenge complete!
 Time to submit.

 You've completed day 5, high five!
-To submit, take a screenshot of your Dev Phone call history and submit to [DevPost](https://hackp.ac/dailydevpost).
+To submit, take a screenshot of your Dev Phone call history and submit it to the GHW Security Week day-of form!

 ## Day 5: Make your first outbound phone call using curl.